RUSSIAN VINE

 17th Aug 2007, Ambergate, Derbyshire.
 Photo: © RWD

-The tepals are reddish to greenish white bulges within three white wings.
-Even the flowers have frilly white wings on them.
-It seems likely that the 3-winged tepals open up to become three-petalled flowers (with wings) plus two extra petals that have come from somewhere.
+Three of the tepals are reddish to greenish white bulges within three white wings.
+The 3-winged tepals open up to become part of the five-tepalled flowers (with 3 of them winged) plus two extra tepals which have mysteriously appeared from somewhere when the inflorescence opens - perhaps they were inside?

 17th Aug 2007, Ambergate, Derbyshire.
 Photo: © RWD

-The flowers have five petals, three of which have a greenish stripe down the centre and arranged in an equilateral triange; plus two slightly shorter white petals without stripes sitting between two of the larger petals, making an bi-symmetric arrangement.
+The flowers have five 'petals' (actually tepals), three of which have a greenish stripe down the centre and arranged in an equilateral triange; plus two slightly shorter white tepals without stripes sitting between two of the larger tepals, making an bi-symmetric (zygomorphic) arrangement.

 17th Aug 2007, Ambergate, Derbyshire.
 Photo: © RWD

-The three plus two petal arrangement on display.
-Five stamens carry cream-coloured pollen at the tips.
-The tripled inner is lime-greenish.
+The three plus two tepal arrangement on display.
+Eight stamens carry cream-coloured pollen at the tips.
+The tripled inner are the three lime-greenish styles.

 16th Aug 2010, Southport sand dunes, Lancs.
 Photo: © RWD

-Tepals, clustered in groups, typically terminate the flowering stems.
+Tepals, clustered in hanging lianas which typically terminate the flowering stems.

 17th Aug 2007, Ambergate, Derbyshire.
 Photo: © RWD